packetmonkey/Heroscape-Database/README.markdown

 TODO
 ----
-* Finish adding advanced unit stats to units.yaml
+* Finish adding unit stats to units.yaml with assets
-* Add unit planet information
 * Confirm all synergies are noted in units.yaml
 * Confirm all weaknesses
 * Confirm data on all glyphs
-* Update unit.yaml information with basic stats.